felleslosninger/eidas-demo-countries/README.md

 Keystore password is local-demo for docker

+The eidasTrustStore.p12 in the connector and proxy profile is used to trust the Norwegian metadata signing certificate in the eidas-proxy and eidas-connector.
+The certificate is different in systest and test and can be found using the eidas dashboard.

 # Sequence diagrams
 The background colors indicates namespace in the Cluster, red is eidas-namespace.
 ## Norwegian citizen